alexdevero/alex-devero-blog/__drafts__/draft--access-object-properties.md

+# How to Access Object Properties in JavaScript in Three Ways

 Objects are one area every JavaScript developer must know very well.
 Accessing object properties belongs to this area as well.
 In this tutorial, you will learn how to access object properties in three ways.
 You will learn how to use dot notation, bracket notation and destructuring.<!--more-->
 <!--
 Table of Contents: